 What should I bring with me?

-Here’s some things you should definitely bring: treats or food, water + bowl, favorite toys, leash – both standard and retractable, any outfits or props you want to incorporate in your photos.
+Here’s some things you should definitely bring: treats or food, water + bowl, favorite toys, leash – both standard and retractable, a brush or comb, lint roller, and any outfits or props you want to incorporate in your photos.

 What should I do with my pet prior to the session?